nosnoc/vdx/README.md

 ```
 the first of which takes a CasADi symbolic vector as its first member and the second generates the CasADi symbolic from a name and a vector size.

 If `<index>` is not scalar one can initalize multiple indices at once.
-THis
 This is useful to compactly populate the variable in multiple dimensions.
 You can modify the bounds and initial values of a variable by assigning to the `lb`, `ub`, and `init` fields of a variable class:
 ```Matlab